Strengthen the Fence Around Your Marriage

 Shouldn't your marriage and your spouse be even more valuable and important than an object of art?
-You are building an entire world with your spouse (your children, your friends, your social life, your vacations)-its value is priceless!
+You are building an entire world with your spouse (your children, your friends, your family, your social life, your vacations).

 Think of this as putting a protective fence and security around your marriage.
 And then think how can you strengthen the fence around your marriage.
-There are many different physical fences: some thick, some tall, some with barbed wire, some with double fencing.
-What kind of "fence" do you want around your marriage?
+There are many different types of physical fences: some thick, some tall, some with barbed wire, some with double fencing.
+What kind of "fence" do you and your spouse want around your marriage?

 Consider Your Spouse's Feelings

-Consider some sample situations.
-Would you would be alright with your spouse and an attractive person of the opposite sex
+Consider some sample situations, and how you would feel about them.
+Would you be okay with your spouse and an attractive person of the opposite sex:

 - kissing lips to lips?